 We evaluate the carrying values of our investments in unconsolidated real estate affiliates accounted for under the equity method, excluding our investment under the fair value option, in accordance with the authoritative guidance on the equity method of accounting for investments in common stock.
 We analyze our investments in unconsolidated real estate affiliates when circumstances change and at every reporting period and determine if an "other-than-temporary" impairment exists and, if so, we assess our ability to recover our carrying cost of the investment.
-During 2022, we concluded that an other than temporary decline in value exists in our investment in Pioneer Tower and recognized an impairment charge of \$12,838.
-During 2020, we concluded that an other than temporary decline in value exists in our investment in the Chicago Parking Garage and recognized an impairment charge of \$1,506.
+During the years ended December 31, 2023, 2022 and 2021, we concluded that an other than temporary decline in value exists in our investment in Pioneer Tower and recognized an impairment charge of \$18,904, \$12,838, and \$0, respectively.